BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Address.md

 | P2WPKH | bc1q... | tb1q...| bech32 |
 | P2WSH | bc1q... | tb1q...| bech32 |
 | P2TR | bc1p... | tb1p...| bech32m |

+## Summary: Understanding the Address

+Addresses come in many types, and there have been several over the history of Bitcoin.
+However, you really only need to know about three:

+* **P2WPKH.** Pay to Witness Public Key Hash.
+A SegWit v0 Bech32 address.
+This is the standard address for receiving funds, and what you'll use through most of this course.
+* **P2WSH.** Pay to Witness Script Hash.
+A SegWit v0 Bech32 address.
+This is an address for receiving more complex transactions that can be spent by meeting the conditions of a script.
+* **P2TR.** Pay to Tap Root.
+A Segwit v1 Bech32m address.
+Besides using Schnorr signatures, this is a sort of hybrid script that allows both single signing and the use of a Merkelized Alternative Script Tree.

+## What's Next?

+Continue "Understanding Your Bitcoin Setup" with [§3.6: Creating QR Codes for Addresses](03_6_Creating_QR_Codes_for_Addresses.md).